- Ariel University, Israel

 Conclusion: Majority of patients with mental illness approached health-professionals at first with majority being prescribed psychotropics.
 Time to approach for first help seeking was better but approach to psychiatric care was delayed.
 There is a need for improving mental health awareness at different levels to motivate early help-seeking and proper treatment.

 Keywords: Mental illness, patients, specialist, treatment

-I, Dr Sandarba Adhikari, have received Masters Degree in Psychiatry from Institute Of Medicine, Tribhuvan University, Kathmandu, Nepal.
-I had worked as Lecturer in Department of Neuropsychiatry, B&C Medical college Teaching Hospital and Research Centre, Birtamode, Province 1 (April 2018- September 2020) and thereafter currently started Psychiatry services in Regional Community Hospital.
-My professional interests focus on addiction psychiatry, community Psychiatry and Researches.
-I am fluent in Nepali, English and Hindi.
-I have done my thesis on “Disulfiram and Naltrexone for Relapse Prevention in Cases of Alcohol Dependence Syndrome” (MD Psychiatry 2017) and few publications in national and international journals.
-I am also selected as Trainer in WHO E-mhGAP project (Emilia).
-I am lifetime member at Psychiatrists’ Association of Nepal (PAN).
+Dr. Sandarba Adhikari, had received Masters Degree in Psychiatry from Institute Of Medicine, Tribhuvan University, Kathmandu, Nepal.
+He had worked as a Lecturer in Department of Neuropsychiatry, B&C Medical college Teaching Hospital and Research Centre, Birtamode, Province 1 (April 2018- September 2020) and thereafter currently started Psychiatry services in Regional Community Hospital.
+His professional interests focus on addiction psychiatry, community Psychiatry and Researches.
+He is fluent in Nepali, English and Hindi.
+He has done his thesis on “Disulfiram and Naltrexone for Relapse Prevention in Cases of Alcohol Dependence Syndrome” (MD Psychiatry 2017) and few publications in national and international journals.
+He is also selected as Trainer in WHO E-mhGAP project (Emilia).
+He is a lifetime member at Psychiatrists’ Association of Nepal (PAN).

 - Maastricht University Medical Center, The Netherlands

 - Title:Subclinical Myasthenia Gravis in Thymomas